 Treatment and Resources For Overdose

 Inpatient rehab programs are an excellent option for treating heroin addiction because they provide around-the-clock care and supervision and ensure the person is safe, comfortable and drug-free during addiction treatment.
-Many programs begin with a medically supervised detox program, which allows staff to monitor symptoms, provide medication to alleviate withdrawal and help prepare the person for further addiction treatment.
+Many programs begin with a medically supervised detox program, which allows staff to monitor symptoms, provide medication to alleviate withdrawal and help prepare the person for further treatment for heroin addiction.

 Heroin addiction is usually treated with a combination of medications and behavioral therapy.
 Currently, there are three government-approved medications used to treat heroin addiction: methadone, buprenorphine (Suboxone, Subutex) and naltrexone.
 These medications are effective for reducing drug cravings, lessening dependence and decreasing the risk of overdose.